adowdy/bg3ManipulateRolls/Readme.md

 ## Baldur's Gate 3 Mod - Manipulate Rolls

-A mod to try and inject manually (or externally) determined D20 rolls in Baldur's Gate 3 Dialog D20 roll menus
+A mod to manually (or externally) determined D20 rolls in Baldur's Gate 3 Dialog D20 roll menus

 Modes:
 - You can use ScriptExtender debug console commands to manually set the value of the next die roll `!setnextd20 number`